kevin-soria/gatzport4/gatzport4/gatsby-startbootstrap-agency/content/sections/1-Services.en.md

   {
     iconName: "WrenchIcon",
     header: "Dev-Ops",
-    content: "Implementing practices that work to automate and integrate the processes between software development and IT teams, so software can can be built, tested, and released faster and more reliably."
+    content: "Implementing practices that work to automate and integrate the processes between software development and IT teams, so software can be built, tested, and released faster and more reliably."
   }
 ]
 ---